genisis0x/42-exam-miner----Basic/README.md

 42 Intra Name--> maparmar

+#LLDB Basic Steps
+1. gcc -Wall -Wextra -Werror filename.c -g
+2. lldb ./a.out -- > Used to go into LLDB mode.
+3. b main --> to set breakpoint
+4. r --> run
+5. gui ---> Graphic User Interface.
+6. use 'S' key to go to next step.

 # If you found helpful then please do follow and give a star :D

 # Steps to clone the work